 Under the terms of the Contract, the District agreed to issue bonds to finance the acquisition and construction of additions, extensions and improvements to the sanitary sewer system of the City, and the City has agreed to make payments sufficient to meet debt service requirements (the "Contract Payments").
 Upon completion of construction, the City would own and operate the facilities, but would reserve adequate capacity to serve the District.
-The District agreed to reimburse the City for the District's pro rata share of the construction costs (approximately 16.13%).
-The District's payments to the City would be payable from an ad valorem contract tax levied upon all taxable property within the District and additionally secured by a subordinate lien on the Net Revenues of the District's System.
+The District agreed to reimburse the City would be payable from an ad valorem contract tax levied upon all taxable property within the District and additionally secured by a subordinate lien on the Net Revenues of the District's System.
 The Contract is in effect until the Contract Bonds are paid, not to exceed 40 years.